animatlabs/workflow-forge/docs/architecture/overview.md

 Access `ExecutionId` and workflow name via `e.Foundry.ExecutionId` and `e.Foundry.CurrentWorkflow?.Name`.

-For complete event documentation, see [Event System Guide](../core/events.md).
+For event wiring details, see [Event System Guide](../core/events.md).

 ---

 ## Middleware Pipeline

-WorkflowForge supports a **middleware pipeline** for cross-cutting concerns.
+A **middleware pipeline** wraps each operation so logging, resilience, and validation stay out of the op body.

-### Design Pattern: Russian Doll
+### Russian doll layout

-Each middleware wraps the next in the chain:
+Each middleware wraps the next:

 ```
 Request → Middleware 1 → Middleware 2 → Operation → Middleware 2 → Middleware 1 → Response